Jay-DeeDaniels/JAYDAN25099_PTO2505_GroupA_Jay-Dee-Daniels_CDV01_Career_Goals_Reflection/README.md

     - List your current skills and areas of expertise.
     - Identify skills you need to develop or improve.

+   * As a student I'm still developing my skills, but I am getting comfortable with HTML, CSS and GitHub.
+   * Skills I'm improving are my problem-solving, debugging and proficiency in programming languages.

 2. **Interests and Values**:

     - Describe your key interests related to your career.
     - What values are important to you in a work environment?

+    * A passion for problem-solving.
+      Coding languages like HTML (HyperText Markup Language), CSS (Cascading Style Sheets), JavaScript, PhP and Python.
+    * Communication between peers and clients.
+      Creativity (Designing visually appealing and user-friendly websites).
+      Attention to detail.
+      Continuous learning (Staying up-to-date with the latest web development technologies and trends).
+      Being able to work independently, requiring self-motivation and the ability to make decisions.
+(Also be able to work in a team and do so effectively)

 ### Part 2: Career Exploration Insights